9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```
 ::::

-So let\'s now write a generator for all the different variants of the
+So let's now write a generator for all the different variants of the
 `Doc` type.
-We\'ll start by breaking the problem down, first generating
+We'll start by breaking the problem down, first generating
 random constructors for each type, then, depending on the result, the
 components of each field.
 We choose a random integer to represent which
 document variant to generate, and then dispatch based on the result.
 To